5 (6 Reviews)

 • Travel insurance — strongly recommended but not included

 • ⚠ AC will not be used in hilly or mountain areas.
-Weather-related itinerary changes do not qualify for refunds.
+Weather-related itinerary changes on the Spiti Valley Full Circuit do not qualify for refunds.
 Read full terms before booking.

 Itinerary